gibil5/openhealth/readme.md

 Back-end software is written in Python.
 Front-end software is written using XML and Javascript.
 We use a Postgres Database on Linux Centos7.

-Odoo's data is available from the outside for external analysis or integration with expert tools.
+Odoo's data is available from the outside for external analysis or integration with other tools.
 The model API is available over XML-RPC.
 JSON is used for data encapsulation.

 All data can be exported to the Excel format.